mariouzae/VarnishCLI/README.md

 have two Varnish's server and wish invalidate an one object by Varnishadm, with this software you can execute one command to execute in several Varnish Server's.

-For this work, you should configure the "config.cfg" file with descrive below:
+For this work, you should configure the "config.cfg" file to set yours Varnish server's.

-in - config.cfg

-[node1]
-host = foo.com.br
-username = varnishadm
-password = /root/.ssh/id_rsa.pub

 To inicialize the console: